gatewaycash/gateway/modules/api-docs/source/index.html.md

 }
 ```

-> Use the API key you receive when calling other API endpoints .
+> Use the API key you receive when calling other endpoints.

 The `GET /login` endpoint simply retrieves the API key for your account.
 You
 may then use the key to access other portions of the API.